datakind/student-success-tool/src/student_success_tool/reporting/template/model-card-TEMPLATE.md

   - Our bias evaluation metric for our model includes utilizing _False Negative Rate Parity_, which measures the disproportionate rate of false negatives across subgroups.
   - FNR Parity helps assess whether the model is underperforming for any specific group in terms of incorrectly predicting that a student is not in need of support when the true outcome is that the student is in need of support.

+- **Analyzing Bias Across Student Groups**
+  - Our assessment for FNR Parity was conducted across the following student groups:
+    - Ethnicity
+    - First Generation Status
+    - Gender
+    - Race
+    - Student Age
+  - From our analysis, we identified statistically significant differences across the following student groups _below_.

 {bias_summary_section}

 ### Limitations & Ethical Considerations